-Now moving on to these benefits of working in the hospitality industry in greater details.
+Now moving on to the benefits of working in the hospitality industry in greater detail.

 Flexible working options and travel opportunities

-If you are not the type of individual that does not like being tied down by schedules, the industry is ideal for you.
+If you are not the type of individual who does not like being tied down by schedules, the industry is ideal for you.

 The industry is extremely flexible and involves a lot of variety so you do not have to be stuck with a 9-5 schedule.